quorten/quorten-blog1/_posts/2018-08-17-dslr-field-lens-change.md

 ---
 layout: post
-title: Changing lenses on a DSLR camera in the field?
+title: "Changing lenses on a DSLR camera in the field?
+Also notes on
+        sensor cleaning."
 author: quorten
 date: 2018-08-17 21:15 -0500
 categories: [pentax-k-1-camera, reiterate]